mpalkov/Project_1-Web_Game/README.md

 - add sound effects
 - add more difficulty levels (5x5 / 7x7)
 - make it more fun
+- Integrate with OpenAI API and play against chat-GPT (will require backend with openAI NodeJS library and API Key)

 ## Approach and learnings